What are Permalinks?

 Adding subcategories to a WordPress blog is quite easy, or as it is referred to in the dashboard: You might have a category, and under that have children categories.
 A child category is created by adding a category to a “parent category”.
 That is an easy way to keep your WordPress blog organized and easy to navigate.

-If you use the /%category%/ in your Permalink structure consider that any change of, or deletion of a WordPress category will also change the URL of any posts made within that category.
+If you use the /%category%/ in your Permalink structure consider that any change of, or deletion of a WordPress category will also alter the URL of any posts made within that category.
 Even if you make an old parent category a child category!
-You are not going to loose your post but any links from other sites pointing to that URL will be broken because the change of the URL made by changing or deleting the category the post was in.
-So some careful consideration should be taken when creating categories so you don’t need to make future changes.
+You are not going to lose your post, but any links from other sites pointing to that URL will be broken because the change of the URL made by altering or deleting the category the post was in.
+So some careful consideration should be taken when creating categories, so you don’t need to make future changes.

 – Search-Engine-Friendly Permalinks